JuliaGeo/CFTime.jl/docs/src/index.md

 or the duration 1 hours is `duration = 1`,  `Tfactor = Val(3600)` and `Texponent = Val(0)` since:

 ```
-1 hour = 3600 * 1 * 10⁰ seconds
+1 hour = 1 * 3600 * 10⁰ seconds
 ```

 There is no normalization of the time duration per default as it could lead to under-/overflow.

 The type parameter `T2` of `DateTimeStandard` encodes the time origin as a tuple of integers starting with the year (year,month,day,hour,minute,seconds,...attoseconds).
-Only the year, month and day need specified; all other default to zero.
+Only the year, month and day need to be specified; all other default to zero.
 For example `T2` would be `Val((1970,1,1))` if the time origin is the 1st January 1970.

 By using value types as type parametes, the time origin, time resolution... are known to the compiler.